DHTMLX/gantt-docs/data/desktop/initializing_gantt_chart.md

 When you develop an application with dhtmlxGantt, the first thing you need is to initialize or, simply speaking, to display the Gantt chart on the page.

+This guide tells about initialization of dhtmlxScheduler in plain JS and HTML.
+You can also check the guides on integration with front-end frameworks:

 To display a basic Gantt on the page, follow 3 steps:

 1. Include the [dhtmlxGantt code files](desktop/initializing_gantt_chart.md#howtoaddganttsourcefilesintoaproject) on the page.